Chang Po-ling: Biography

 In 1949, during the regime change in mainland China, both the Kuomintang and the Communist Party sought to win over Chang Po-ling due to his high social prestige.
 The Kuomintang hoped that Zhang Boyu would leave the mainland for Taiwan or the United States and promised to agree to any conditions.
 However, Zhang Boling refused, stating, "I don't want to leave Nankai University or my motherland."

 After Chang Po-ling refused Chiang Kai-shek's invitation to Taiwan and stayed in mainland China, he began to get a cold shoulder politically.
 Because of the protection of Zhou Enlai, Chang Po-ling was not liquidated and tried like other former military and political officials.
 In November, the Chinese People's Liberation Army moved into Chongqing, and the regime in Chongqing changed.
 In December, Chang Po-ling verified property, donated the private Chongqing Nankai Middle School, Primary School, and Kindergarten to the Chongqing Military Control Committee, and the Nankai University in Tianjin and other south series of schools also returned to the state.

-In the summer of 1950, Chang Po-ling hopes to return to Tianjin to Nankai University to live, specially solicited the Opinions of the Party Branch of Nankai University, but have not received any reply.
+In the summer of 1950, Chang Po-ling hoped to return to Tianjin to Nankai University to live, specially solicited the Opinions of the Party Branch of Nankai University, but had not received any reply.

 On September 15, Chang Po-ling left for Tianjin.
 Zhou Enlai gave him a farewell dinner at the West Flower Hall in Zhongnanhai the day before his departure.
 Zhou said: "When I am in Europe, some people persuade the old gentleman, don't help Zhou Enlai, he participated in the Communist Party, but he said, Everyone has their own choice.
-He is the officer of the Qing Dynasty, can say this, I am very grateful.
-"Zhou Enlai learned that Chang Po-ling is returned to Tianjin, it may be stressed by the Tianjin authorities, and immediately said that the letter will inform Tianjin Municipal Government.
+He is the officer of the Qing Dynasty, can say this, I am very grateful."
+Zhou Enlai learned that Chang Po-ling had returned to Tianjin, it may be stressed by the Tianjin authorities, and immediately said that the letter will inform Tianjin Municipal Government.

-After returning to Tianjin, Chang Po-ling's family has first lived in Nanhai Road and Ningjia Building.
+After returning to Tianjin, Chang Po-ling's family first lived in Nanhai Road and Ningjia Building.
 While on Nanhai Road, he was monitored by the Tianjin police, who were not removed until Zhou Enlai's letter arrived.